naueramant/lightdm-webkit-sequoia/README.md

 #### AUR Linux

+Download from AUR [`lightdm-webkit-theme-sequoia-git`] (https://aur.archlinux.org/packages/lightdm-webkit-theme-sequoia-git/) or use yaourt:

+'''bash
+lightdm-webkit-theme-sequoia-git
+'''

-Download from AUR [`lightdm-webkit-theme-sequoia-git`](https://aur.archlinux.org/packages/lightdm-webkit-theme-sequoia-git/)Enable the theme in your /etc/lightdm/lightdm-webkit2-greeter.conf Search for greeter section Set webkit-theme to sequoia
+Now enable the theme in your /etc/lightdm/lightdm-webkit2-greeter.conf Search for greeter section Set webkit-theme to sequoia

 #### Manuel from github